Thorium/EventCalendar/README.markdown

  - FunScript (F-Sharp to Javascirpt.
 FunScript uses F#-language, FSharp.Data.
 It has strongly typed libraries via TypeScript)
  - The compiled version is available at demo-folder.

+1) Run the software with the Visual Studio.
+It won't run, but it generates eventcalendar.js.
+2) Then collect these files from the bin\Debug -folder: dataaccess.php eventcalendar.js
+evtcal.css
+evtcal2.js
+ical.php
+maintenance.php
+maintenancebl.php
+testikalenteri.php
+testikalenteribl.php

+Maintenance*.* shouldn't be public in your web-server...

 The runtime uses pure HTML5 + CSS + JavaScript with jQuery, jQuery-UI and Modernizer

 Software features: